tytydraco/yessleep/out/Six_months_ago_I_was_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why_Part_4.md

 To ascend, one needs to be more God than they are human.
 Once those scales are tipped, ascension is inevitable.

 After Christ was killed, he was entombed under a church built on the side of a hill outside Jerusalem.
-Something within that tomb catalyzed his ascension, and it’s the same thing that Apollo was to so desperate to find.
+Something within that tomb catalyzed his ascension, and it’s the same thing that Apollo was so desperate to find.
 Something hidden under the chapel constructed on that Arizona mountaintop.

 The piece of a dead God, just waiting to be cannibalized by the right individual.